factcast/factcast/factcast-site/documentation-docsy/content/en/About/migration.md

 * Note that the jersey impl of the REST interface has its own <a href="https://github.com/Mercateo/factcast-rest-jersey">place on github now.</a> and got new coordinates: **org.factcast:factcast-server-rest-jersey:0.0.12.** If you use the REST Server, you'll need to change your dependencies accordingly

-* There is a BOM within factcast at org.factcast:factcast-bom:0.0.12 you can use to conveniently pin versions - remember that factcast-server-rest-jersey might not be available for every milestone and is not part of the BOM
+* There is a BOM within FactCast at org.factcast:factcast-bom:0.0.12 you can use to conveniently pin versions - remember that factcast-server-rest-jersey might not be available for every milestone and is not part of the BOM